8-bit vs. 32-bit MCU: Choosing the Right Microcontroller for Your PCB Design

 There are plenty of applications for a 32-bit microcontroller, but this should be a discussion regarding when not to use a 32-bit microcontroller.
 In general, any application that requires computations that inevitably involve large numbers and that must be calculated faster should use a 16-bit or 32-bit microcontroller.
 Some example operations include FFT calculations, image processing, high quality audio or video, and edge computing applications.
 Some memory and processing intensive tasks involving machine learning or AI are better implemented with something more powerful, such as an ARM MCU or a single-board computer.

 If you need to gather measurements of analog signals, a 32-bit microcontroller is not necessarily better than an 8-bit microcontroller.
 The bit depth quoted for a microcontroller is not equivalent to the bit depth of the built-in analog-to-digital converter (ADC).
-Commercially available microcontrollers will include an onboard ADC that reaches 8, 10, 12, or 16-bits.
+Commercially available microcontrollers will include an onboard ADC that reaches 8 bit, 10 bit, 12 bit, or 16-bit rates.

 For mobile applications, a 32-bit microcontroller will provide more intense computation at the expense of higher power consumption.
-Some engineers will tell you that, by using a 32-bit microcontroller, you can finish important computations faster and then put the CPU in sleep mode for a longer period of time.
+It's possible to use a 32-bit microcontroller to finish important computations faster and then put the CPU in sleep mode for a longer period of time.
 However, this does not mean a 32-bit microcontroller is more power efficient.
 An 8-bit microcontroller will generally provide longer battery life and have a better balance of peripheral features than similar 32-bit devices.

 Choose the Best MCU for Your PCB Design

-To choose the best microcontroller for your PCB design while minimizing time and overall cost, it is necessary to carefully assess key advantages and disadvantages of 8-bit versus 32-bit microcontrollers.
+To choose the best microcontroller for your PCB design while minimizing time and overall cost, it is necessary to carefully assess the key advantages and disadvantages of 8-bit vs 32-bit mcu.
 By taking design requirements like speed, complexity, peripherals, and flash memory into consideration, you can minimize decision paralysis as well as potential setbacks when choosing the best microcontroller for your design.